A look at latest ruling on Trump administration travel ban

-Hawaii Attorney General Douglas Chin argued that even though the revised ban has more neutral language, the implied intent is still there.
-He likened it to a neon sign flashing "Muslim Ban," which the government hasn't bothered to turn off.
+Hawaii Attorney General Douglas Chin argued that even though the revised ban has more neutral language, the implied intent remains.
+He likened it to a neon sign flashing "Muslim Ban," which the government hasn't turned off.

-Chad Readler, a Department of Justice attorney defending Trump's executive order, told the judge via telephone that Hawaii hasn't shown how it is harmed by various provisions, including one that would suspend the nation's refugee program.
+Chad Readler, a Department of Justice attorney defending Trump's executive order, told the judge via telephone that Hawaii hasn't shown how it is harmed by the provisions.

 Watson disagreed.